DavidDuwaer/globol/README.md

     .atZone('Europe/Berlin') // returns a ZonedDateTime: the timestamp represented in this zone .toLocalTime()           // returns a LocalTime, e.g. '14:57'
 ```

-# Core concepts
-This library consists of a few key datatypes.
-The library provides plenty of methods to convert between instantiations of them.
-The following are the most important datatypes, the ones that you should know of.

-### Instant
-This is a moment in time, a timestamp.
-Is equivalent to a number of (milli)seconds since the epoch.
-### ZonedDateTime
-A date with a time and a time zone offset, e.g. `2020-01-20T19:34Z+01`.
-A `ZonedDateTime` implies one `Instant`, but one `Instant` can be represented in at least 24 ZonedDateTimes (one for each time zone).
-### LocalDateTime
-A date and a time together, but without a zone, e.g. `2020-01-20T19:34`
-### LocalDate
-A date without a time, e.g. `2020-01-20`
-### LocalTime
-A time without a date, e.g. one LocalTime can mean `18:34` or `6:34 PM`, depending on how you format it in string form.
-### Duration
-A fixed length of physical time.
-### ZoneId & ZoneOffset
-These represent timezones.
-The difference between ZoneId and ZoneOffset is as follows: ZoneId represents something like `Europe/Amsterdam`, which can have a `ZoneOffset` of +1 in the winter and +2 in the summer.

 # Future work
 ## Time zone information